 Thank you for your interest in developing study abroad opportunities for our students.
-Please contact Cindy Schaarschmidt, Director, Student Fellowships & Study Abroad, to discuss your ideas.
-Proposals for summer 2022 and academic year 2022-2023 programs are due October 1, 2021.
+Please contact Cindy Schaarschmidt, Director, Student Fellowships & Study Abroad, to discuss your ideas and for support with the process.
+Proposals for summer 2023 and academic year 2023-2024 programs are due October 1, 2022, but we encourage early submissions.

 Include faculty-guided and independent research, scholarly, or creative work;